-"Very well indeed," said Mr. Barlow.
+"Very well indeed," said Mr Barlow.
 "I find that when young gentlemen choose to take pains, they can do things almost as well as other people.
 But what do you say to the story you have been reading, Tommy?
-Would you rather have owned the genteel dog, that left his master to be devoured, or the poor, rough, ragged, meagre, neglected cur, that exposed his own life in his defence?"
-"Indeed, Sir," said Tommy, "I would rather have had Keeper; but then I would have fed him, and washed him, and combed him, till he had looked as well as Jowler."
-"But then, perhaps, he would have grown idle, and fat, and cowardly, like him," said Mr. Barlow: "but here is some more of it; let us read the end of the story."
-Tommy then went on thus:
+Would you rather have owned the genteel dog that left his master to be devoured, or the poor, rough, ragged, meagre, neglected cur that exposed his own life in his defence?"
+"Indeed, sir," said Tommy, "I would have rather had Keeper; but then I would have fed him, and washed him, and combed him, till he had looked as well as Jowler."
+"But then, perhaps, he would have grown idle, and fat, and cowardly, like him," said Mr Barlow; "but here is some more of it, let us read to the end of the story."
+Tommy then went on thus:-

-The gentleman was so pleased with the noble behaviour of Keeper, that he desired the poor man to make him a present of the dog, which, though with some reluctance, he complied with.
-Keeper was therefore taken to the city, where he was caressed and fed by every body, and the disgraced Jowler was left at the cottage, with strict injunctions to the man to hang him up, as a worthless, unprofitable cur.
+"The gentleman was so pleased with the noble behaviour of Keeper, that he desired the poor man to make him a present of the dog; which, though with some reluctance, he complied with.
+Keeper was therefore taken to the city, where he was caressed and fed by everybody; and the disgraced Jowler was left at the cottage, with strict injunctions to the man to hang him up, as a worthless unprofitable cur.

-As soon as the gentleman had departed, the poor man was going to execute his commission; but considering the noble size and comely look of the dog, and, above all, being moved with pity for the poor animal, who wagged his tail, and licked his new master's feet, just as he was putting the cord about his neck, he determined to spare his life, and see whether a different treatment might not produce different manners.
-From this day, Jowler was in every respect treated as his brother Keeper had been before.
-He was fed but scantily, and from this spare diet soon grew more active and fond of exercise.
-The first shower he was in, he ran away as he had been accustomed to do, and sneaked to the fire-side; but the farmer's wife soon drove him out of doors, and compelled him to bear the rigour of the weather.
-In consequence of this, he daily became more vigorous and hardy, and, in a few months, regarded cold and rain no more than if he had been brought up in the country.
-Changed as he already was in many respects for the better, he still retained an insurmountable dread of wild beasts, till one day, as he was wandering through a wood alone, he was attacked by a large and fierce wolf, who, jumping out of a thicket, seized him by the neck with fury.
-Jowler would fain have run, but his enemy was too swift and violent to suffer him to escape.
-Necessity makes even cowards brave.
-Jowler, being thus stopped in his retreat, turned upon his enemy, and very luckily seizing him by the throat, strangled him in an instant.
-His lody, which a are 110]
+"As soon as the gentleman had departed, the poor man was going to execute his commission; but, considering the noble size and comely look of the dog, and above all, being moved with pity for the poor animal, who wagged his tail, and licked his new master's feet, just as he was putting the cord about his neck, he determined to spare his life, and see whether a different treatment might not produce different manners.
+From this day Jowler was in every respect treated as his brother Keeper had been before.
+He was fed but scantily; and, from this spare diet, soon grew more active and fond of exercise.
+The first shower he was in he ran away as he had been accustomed to do, and sneaked to the fire-side; but the farmer's wife soon drove him out of doors, and compelled him to bear the rigour of the weather.
+In consequence of this he daily became more vigorous and hardy, and, in a few months, regarded cold and rain no more than if he had been brought up in the country.